The Vineyards

 Romance

-Asking why–or why not–has informed Raj’s nearly three-decade career every step of the way.
+Asking why – or why not – certainly informed Sashi and Raj’s founding of Sandhi.
 At the edge of a growing region and a continent, these questions grow louder in both directions.
 This is the backdrop for Romance Chardonnay.

 Romance Vineyard sits directly below the vineyards of Domaine de la Côte, a factor as responsible for its Chardonnay’s distinction as any.
 It shares the same uplifted alluvial soils and Monterey shale that grace the Memorious and Bloom’s Field parcels and lend those wines their taut structure and perfume.
 Above ground they are blanketed with relentless wind and, especially at Romance Vineyard, low-lying fog.
 Yet Romance sits on a south-facing slope that boosts the cool but bright refrigerated sunlight imbedded in this part of the coast.